vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 **Prerequisites**

 - You have completed the pre-upgrade tasks listed in [Tasks to Perform Before Upgrading the vSphere Integrated Containers Appliance](pre_upgrade_tasks.md).
+- If you deployed the old version of the vSphere Integrated Containers appliance with a static IP address, and you want the new appliance to retain the same IP address after the upgrade, reconfigure the old appliance to use a temporary IP address before you start the upgrade procedure.
 - Deploy the latest version of the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
+  - Use the Flex-based vSphere Web Client to deploy the appliance.
+You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.
+  - When you deploy the new version of the apppliance, you can optionally configure the network settings to use the same static IP address as you used on the old version.
-- The upgrade process copies data from the old appliance to the new appliance.
+  - The upgrade process copies data, including the certificates, from the old appliance to the new appliance.
 Consequently, if you deployed the appliances to a cluster, the virtual disks for the two appliances must be located in the same datastore cluster.

-    **IMPORTANT:** Do not disable SSH access to the new appliance.
+  - **IMPORTANT:** Do not disable SSH access to the new appliance.
 You require SSH access to the appliance during the upgrade procedure.
-- Use the Flex-based vSphere Web Client to deploy the appliance.
-You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.
-- Deploy the appliance to the same vCenter Server instance as the one on which the previous version is running, or to a vCenter Server instance that is managed by the same Platform Services Controller.
+  - Deploy the new version of the appliance to the same vCenter Server instance as the one on which the previous version is running, or to a vCenter Server instance that is managed by the same Platform Services Controller.
 - Log in to the vSphere Client for the vCenter Server instance on which the previous version is running and on which you deployed the new version.
 - Power on the new version of the vSphere Integrated Containers appliance and wait for it to initialize.
 Initialization can take a few minutes.